thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 To work with Javascript(JS) effectively, you need to get used to the way functions are composed in the language.
 When I started learning JS, my background in C# made it a bit difficult to understand the way functions are passed around in JS applications.
 I hope this guide can ease the way for you.

-In this article, I will walk you throught some basic examples of composing functions, then describe the common use cases of those functions.
+In this article, I will walk you through some basic examples of composing functions, then describe the common use cases of those functions.
 At the end, to get you familiar with objects and functions in JS, we will try to implement a basic version of `Promises`.

 ### Definition